-These vegan slice and bake cookies are inspired by Pillsbury’s classic cookie dough logs.
-They are the perfect prep-ahead cookie: simply pull them from your freezer whenever you want to bake up a fresh batch of cookies.
+These Vegan Slice and Bake Cookies are inspired by Pillsbury’s classic cookie dough logs.
+They’re the perfect prep-ahead cookie: simply pull them from your freezer whenever you want to bake up a fresh batch of cookies.
 A cross between a shortbread and sugar cookie, they make a beautiful dessert for any holiday potluck and are sturdy enough for cookie boxes too.
 Best of all, you can customize them with your own colours and flavours!

 The cookie world is diverse.
 There are drop cookies, there are rolled cookies, piped cookies, pressed cookies… and then there are icebox cookies.
 Also known as refrigerator cookies.

 Icebox cookies have been a mainstay across North America for nearly a century, but I first learned about them reading through the archives of the We Energies Cookie Book.
 A recipe for “Fig Ice Box Cookies” is listed in the very first issue printed in 1932.

 So what are icebox cookies?
 This can refer to any cookie that needs to be chilled before baking.
 Mix together the dough, pack it into a log shape, then let it firm up in the fridge before slicing and baking.
 They quickly gained popularity after refrigerators became a common household appliance in the 1930’s.
 Before that, these cookies had to be chilled in “ice boxes” which, as the name suggests, were insulated boxes filled with ice to keep food cold.
 Not unlike our modern coolers.